holodeck-b2b/Holodeck-B2B/modules/holodeckb2b-distribution/src/main/base/repository/certs/README.txt

    sent messages and decrypt received messages.

-The distribution package by default includes empty keystores, with simple passwords "secret" for the private one and "nosecrets" for the public one.
-It is HIGHLY RECOMMENDED to change these passwords to more safer ones, see below how to configure Holodeck B2B for the new passwords.
+The distribution package by default includes empty keystores, with simple
+passwords: "secret" for the private one and "nosecrets" for the public one.
+It is HIGHLY RECOMMENDED to change these passwords to safer ones, see below how to configure Holodeck B2B for the new passwords.

 2. Configuring Holodeck B2B